-In this early period from 1995-1997 I developed a raw meat cat food recipe which, over the past 18 years, seems to have become the bread and butter to many who feed a raw meat diet today.
+In this early period from 1995-1997 I developed a raw meat cat food recipe which, over the past 20 years, seems to have become the bread and butter to many who feed a raw meat diet today.
 That recipe first appeared online on my felinefuture.com website in 1997 in conjunction with the business, which my former husband Scott Baker and I started.
 We made this recipe as a pre-made frozen raw cat food and sold our line of that cat food very successfully in Vancouver, BC (Canada) and area.

 In 1998 the idea of the raw diet premix was born, because distribution of our pre-made frozen raw cat food became an impossibility after we moved with our 19 cats to Salt Spring Island, BC.
 That premix became extremely popular and sold throughout the world within a few years.

 Ann Jablonski, in turn, was inspired to feed raw by Michelle Bernard’s book, and re-published the original recipe on her now well-known catnutrition.org website.
 Ann Jablonski’s website was, in part, the reason why Dr. Lisa Pierson explored raw feeding, which resulted in the creation of the popular catinfo.org website.
 Over the years, Dr. Pierson made good alterations to the recipe based on her own experience.